ANHIG/IMGTHLA/README.md

 * LICENSE.md - a file detailing the licensing of data included in the IPD-IMGT/HLA Database.
 * README.md - This README file
-* hla.dat - An EMBL-ENA style format file containing data from the IPD-IMGT/HLA Database, see (https://github.com/ANHIG/IMGTHLA/blob/Latest/Manual.md) for further details.
+* hla.dat.zip - An EMBL-ENA style format file containing data from the IPD-IMGT/HLA Database, see (https://github.com/ANHIG/IMGTHLA/blob/Latest/Manual.md) for further details.
-* md5checksum.txt - a file detailing md5 checksums for all files in the top-level directory

 ### Versioning